Skip to content

 Field Descriptions

-When to start using the tidefile.
+• START_DATE: When to start using the tidefile.
 Tidefiles must be listed in temporal order.
 The START_DATE of the first tidefile must fall on or before the start of the run.
 The START_DATE of subsequent tidefiles must exactly coincide with the END_DATES of preceding tidefiles.
-There is no associated "TIIME" part == tidefiles must be matched on calendar days.
+There is no associated "TIME" part—tidefiles must be matched on calendar days.
 If a START_DATE is not given or is listed as "none", the timestamp in the tidefile will be used for the start.
-There are some special keywaords that can be used with START_DATE:
+Special keywords:

 • runtime: start time in tidefile